ArtIntoScience/artintoscience.github.io/content/cfp.md

 ## Submit CFP

-The CFP is open and closes on August 18, 2023.
+The CFP is open and closes on September 22, 2023.
 [Submit your CFP here.](https://forms.gle/yddCT2kG2P53Lt4m9)

 ## Tracks